 Kia Sportage review and buyer's guide

-Kia Sportage is a medium SUV that can handle both family duties in the suburbs and regional holiday travel.
+Kia Sportage is an excellent-value medium SUV that can handle both family duties in the suburbs and regional holiday travel.
 This affordable, reliable and well-equipped five-seater is very comfortable, safe to drive every day on Aussie roads - and now comes in hybrid.

-The Kia Sportage should be high on your shortlist if you’re in the market for a medium size SUV, because it offers such strong value and has been adapted for Australian conditions.
+The Kia Sportage is a medium SUV that should be high on your shortlist if you’re in the market for a strong value, highly capable and modern family vehicle that has been tuned for Australian roads.

-Additionally, the ability to lift objects and place them more-of-less directly onto the boot floor, and do the same in reverse, has advantages for anybody with lower back issues.
+Additionally, the ability to lift objects and place them more-or-less directly onto the boot floor, and do the same in reverse, has advantages for anybody with lower back issues.
 This is because you’re not lowering a heavy pram down into the boot of a sedan.
 It also means you’re less susceptible to scuffing the rear bumper of, say, a sedan when you’re lifting things over the lip edge of the boot.

 While it needs to be said that some wagons continue to rival medium SUVs on outright volume in the boot and fuel economy, the advantages of the higher SUV vantage point and entry/exit mobility means they continue to outsell.
 And that’s where carmaker brands are preferencing their marketing, because SUVs sell - and they also have good resale value for you at the end of your tenure.

 Now, when you shop for a Sportage, or similar, you need to love the things you love about that vehicle, and you need to tolerate the things you hate.
-You’ll love the wide variety of flavours you can choose from, and there is going to be a variant that will suit your budget.
+You’ll love the wide variety of flavours you can choose from, and there is going to be a variant that will suit your budget/personal preference.

 FEATURES & PRICING